 For categorical variables, create frequency tables and present them in bar charts, pie charts or doughnut charts.
 These approaches are sufficient to get an idea of distributions of variables and of typos and other errors in data entry.

 Descriptive analysis for combination of two variables

-We look forward to receiving your feedback.
+Have a go.
+We will look forward to receiving your feedback!